TOP 10 Best Practice e-Learning Design Essentials

 - Offering well-narrated pages, with an appealing, clearly-understandable voice using proper voice modulation

 - Adding links to video media (when available) or encouraging self-directed online research

-This theory is also why blended-learning training methods are so highly recommended.
-For more on blended learning methods and the forgetting curve, click here.
+This theory of multi-media e-Learning is why blended-learning training methods are highly recommended.

 (2) Make e-learning appealing to the senses.

 - We take in much of our information visually, as humans — this means your images and colours should be engaging across: